Edited: 4th Feb 2025 to add detail on Azure DevOps Pipelines Service Connection

 A Service Principle is an application registration within Entra ID.

-In Azure DevOps, a Service Principle can be granted access to an Azure DevOps Organisation and Project as you would a user account i.e. the Service Account can be granted a license and given permissions inside a project.
+In Azure DevOps, a Service Principle can be granted access to an Azure DevOps Organisation and Projects as you would a user account i.e. the Service Account can be granted a license and given permissions inside a project.

 You can create a Service Principle using the command